What is Composable Architecture? | Glossary

 Monolithic Architecture

-Monolithic architecture refers to any software system where multiple business functions are tightly coupled together in a single application using a single technology stack.
-Monolithic systems lack the flexibility of modern systems and can be a handicap on brands seeking to meet customer needs today.
+Software systems where multiple business functions are tightly coupled in a single application.
+Monolithic systems lack the flexibility of modern systems and can hinder meeting current customer needs.

 Stay Up to Date on Emerging Trends with Content Bloom

-Content Bloom is an enterprise digital consultancy that has experience designing and implementing composable systems.
-See how we can help your business capitalize on these latest trends and approaches by viewing our extensive list of services.
+Content Bloom is an enterprise digital consultancy with a wealth of experience in designing and implementing composable systems.
+Discover how we can help your business capitalize on the latest trends by exploring our comprehensive list of services.

-Subscribe to our newsletter to stay up to date on these trends and more.
+Subscribe to our newsletter to stay updated on these trends and more.